phaustin/a301_eoas/_sources/notebooks/week3/zoom_landsat.md

 fig2.colorbar(cs, extend = 'both');
 ```

-##  Use  rasterio  to write a new tiff file
+##  Use  rasterio  to write a new tif file

-(I'll give the same example with rioxarray when I get a chance)

 ### Set the affine transform for the scene